-Under Local Law 38/2005, DSNY is obligated to purchase the lowest emission model sedan in a given vehicle class, provided such vehicle does not cost more than fifty percent more than the second-best-in-class.
-Until recently, DSNY could meet its obligations under Local Law 38 by purchasing either Chevrolet Volts or Toyota Priuses, which have identical emissions ratings, as noted above.
-However, there are now various commercially available zero emission, all-electric sedans that are considered best-in-class, and that cost less than 50% more than the second best in class.
-Consequently, DSNY anticipates having to purchase zero emission vehicles for its fleet under the mandate of LL 38/2005.
+DSNY has also started purchasing zero emission all-electric vehicles for its fleet under the mandate of LL 38/2005.
 Zero emission vehicles have the potential to bring further benefits to local air quality, as well as fuel cost savings and greenhouse gas reduction, compared to DSNY's current hybrid fleet.
-The improvement over the 2013 Plug-in Hybrid Prius will be relatively small, however, and may be insignificant over the Volt, when DSNY sedan usage stays under 35 miles per day, as it generally does, so that the Volt operates primarily in electric mode, as noted above.
-Moreover, such all-electric vehicles will require additional charging infrastructure, and may limit DSNY's operational flexibility for such sedans in winter emergency snow situations due to relatively slow charging times.
+The improvement over the Volt may be insignificant however, when DSNY sedan usage stays under 35 miles per day, as it generally does, so that the Volt operates primarily in electric mode, as noted above.
+Moreover, such all-electric vehicles require additional charging infrastructure, and may limit DSNY's operational flexibility for such sedans in winter emergency snow situations due to relatively slow charging times.
+In 2013, DSNY installed 18 Level 2 electric vehicle charging stations at DSNY garages throughout the five boroughs.
+DSNY currently has 49 Level 2 electric vehicle charging stations citywide.
+In CY 2013, DSNY acquired 18 all-electric Nissan Leafs (\$29,929) for light duty use.
+Their performance has been satisfactory.

-DSNY also purchased and is testing two Ford Transit Connects (pure plug-in electric).
-In addition, DSNY over a six month period tested the first diesel-powered hybrid-electric box truck in the nation.
-The chassis dynamometer testing of the hybrid-electric box truck indicated a significant reduction in NOx emissions.20 Also in FY2010, DSNY put into service one Navistar eStar all electric Class 4 truck, which is currently being tested in fleet service.
+DSNY also purchased and is testing two Ford Transit Connects (pure plug-in electric vans).
+In FY2010, DSNY put into service one Navistar eStar all electric Class 4 truck, which is currently being tested in fleet service.